ProofSuite/whitepaper/Proof_Business_Plan.md

 Proof ensures regulatory compliance by working alongside both regulators, industry experts, and by analyzing industry trends and data to ensure that the technology meets best-in-class standards.

 By being one of the trailblazers in the early stages of the blockchain industry we play an important role in helping establish standards that both users and governments can come to a consensus on.
-Because we at Proof feel that blockchain technology is not going away and helping bridge regulators with industry leaders is important for  a healthy growing blockchain ecosystem.
+We at Proof believe that blockchain technology is not going away, and helping to bridge regulators with industry leaders is important for  a healthy growing blockchain ecosystem.

 Proof is primed to fill the appetites of crypto-investors seeking security and stability.
 By generating standardised smart contracts that follow the Assurance Market Protocol, Proof synchronizes the flow of financial messages on the blockchain, acting as an automated mission control for blockchain-enabled markets.